Skip to content

 1. Rate limiting (always on) — caps claims per IP per day

-2. Turnstile or hCaptcha — blocks automated scripts
+2. Browser-only mode (FAUCET_REQUIRE_BROWSER=true) — blocks non-browser scripts

-3. Hashcash — adds CPU cost to every claim
+4. Hashcash — adds CPU cost to every claim (use alongside captcha, not as sole defense)

 For higher-value faucets, add fingerprint correlation, on-chain heuristics, and AI scoring.